sass/sass/proposal/color-4-new-spaces.md

     * Otherwise, let `channels` be the value of `components`.

-    * Let `expected` be the number of channels in `space` if `space` is a [known color space], and `null` otherwise.
+    * Let `expected` be `null` if `space` is null, and the number of channels in `space` otherwise.

-    * If any element of channels is not either a number, a special variable string, a special number string, or the special value `none`, throw an error.
+    * If any element of `channels` is not either a number, a special variable string, a special number string, or an unquoted string that's case-insensitively equal to 'none', throw an error.

   * If `alpha` is null, let `alpha` be `1`.